-NMFA has issued bonds or purchased securities for several other state entities to finance the construction of certain capital projects.
+NMFA has issued bonds or purchased securities for several other State entities to finance the construction of certain capital projects.
 Representatives of two of these entities (the Secretary of the New Mexico Department of Finance and Administration and the Secretary of the New Mexico Department of Energy, Minerals and Natural Resources) are members of NMFA's Board of Directors.
-Additionally, a representative serving on the Board holds a position as Cabinet Secretary of the New Mexico Environmental Department in which NMFA assists the Department in the administration of the State's Drinking Water federal program pursuant to a Memorandum of Understanding.
+Additionally, a representative serving on the Board holds a position as Cabinet Secretary of the New Mexico Environmental Department (NMED).
+NMFA is partnered with the NMED in the administration of the DWSRLF federal program pursuant to a Memorandum of Understanding.